Arturia Matrix-12 V Review

 So, Arturia has taken the Matrix 12 from the vault and made an excellent recreation.
-Lets check it out!
+Let’s check it out!

-There are also five LFOs that can output Square, Triangle, UP Saw, Down Saw, Random, Noise and Sample waveforms.
+There are also five LFOs that can output Square, Triangle, Up Saw, Down Saw, Random, Noise, and Sample waveforms.
 All can be synced to musical values and be re-triggered by key.

 Lag and Ramps.

-Ramp processors, are basically modulation sources, similar to EGs, which can be set to modulate anything in the modulation page and the mod matrix.
+Ramp processors are basically modulation sources, similar to EGs, which can be set to modulate anything in the modulation page and the mod matrix.

 Modulation page & Mod Matrix.

 Next to the MOD button, there’s a PAGE2 button, which opens some deeper controls for each module.
-Here, you can set on/off keyboard, lag, pitch bend or vibrato for each VCO and Filter, and tweak how will envelopes, ramps and LFOs behave.
+Here, you can set on/off keyboard, lag, pitch bend, or vibrato for each VCO and Filter, and tweak how will envelopes, ramps, and LFOs behave.

 Remember I’ve said this thing is multitimbral?
-Well, on top of the synth there’s a tab named VOICES, and there, you can set up to 12 different voices which can be divided in six different keyboard zones or within the 16 MIDI channels.
-You can even detune each of the presets you are using against each other, and of course transpose, change volume and pan, and then, set how this multitimbral beast will work.
+Well, on top of the synth there’s a tab named VOICES, and there, you can set up to 12 different voices which can be divided into six different keyboard zones or within the 16 MIDI channels.
+You can even detune each of the presets you are using against each other, and of course, transpose, change volume and pan, and then, set how this multitimbral beast will work.

-Options are, rotate voices, reassign -which is cool for playing chords, each new note with a different patch-, reset, uni-low, uni-high or uni-last.
+Options are, rotate voices, reassign -which is cool for playing chords, each new note with a different patch-, reset, uni-low, uni-high, or uni-last.
 And you can do this for each of the six zones.
 OMG!

-All you need to remember is that the only way to create a “multi” is by choosing the Multi Template from preset browser.
+You need to remember that the only way to create a “multi” is by choosing the Multi Template from the preset browser.

-When you first open this thing, you might feel a little bit scared, specially if you are used to knobs and sliders instead of led menus, but, don’t be scared, this thing is really easy to program once you figured out how it works.
-This is, by all means, the finest combination of analog sound with digital control made in the 80s and the original hardware is so hard to find, that Arturia’s Matrix-12V is the perfect choice for any analog polys lover!
+When you first open this thing, you might feel a little bit scared, especially if you are used to knobs and sliders instead of led menus, but, don’t be scared, this thing is really easy to program once you figured it out how it works.
+This is, by all means, the finest combination of analog sound with digital control made in the 80s, and the original hardware is so hard to find, that Arturia’s Matrix-12V is the perfect choice for any analog polys lover!